bibliodatos/bibliodatos/capstone/sell_score.md

   * **Posting Score**: online car postings count / (passenger registrations / 10000).
 Higher the better

-  * **Distance Score**: distance in km of county seat to the average location of a online car posting in Oregon.
+  * **Distance Score**: distance in km of county seat to the average location of online car postings in Oregon.
 Smaller the better.

   * **Climate Score**: annual average precipitation for the county.
 Smaller the better